 There’s actually not a huge difference in performance between the 3 temps, it’s pretty subtle but once you get used to the pen you can notice it a tiny bit.
 To cycle through the three heat settings you click the power button 3 times, and then the indicator lights are as follows:

 To me, this is weird.
 Until I read the instruction card I was just assuming RED meant HIGH and that’s how I was using it, but in fact that is not the case.
 It’s totally not a big deal, it just threw me for a loop at first.
 So yea, just remember that red is low and blue is high, you’re in bizarro world ;-)

 Besides that though the battery life is great, no problems there at all.
 For an atomizer with two coils I expected it to die a little sooner, they usually draw more power from the battery but the charge is lasting quite a while, right on par with other top tier pens.

 I actually did an extensive battery test and can consistently get 70 full power cycles from a full charge on high heat, which is above average and equates to about 100-200 hits per charge (depending on heat level and draw duration).

 I like it a lot.
 I’ve been using it all the time and it’s doing what I want it to do, beautifully.

 Build quality, elegance, flavor, performance – top notch.

 Dudes, this is a perfect gift for your woman also, my wife loves the way this one looks and performs.

 Buy the Galaxy pen from the official KandyPens store.
-Make sure you use my promo code STAYUP20 during checkout, it gives you 20% off the pen AND an extra atomizer for free (normally $20).
+Make sure you use my promo code STAYUP25 during checkout for 25% OFF.
 I get compensated if you use my referral link and I appreciate your support more than you can imagine!

 These are the metal Galaxy finishes – from left to right you have Rose Gold, Gunmetal, Chrome, and Gold: